Fragility of surface states in non-Wigner Dyson topological insulators: AIII insulator in three dimensions

-Now imagine a mass profile $u_{\rm f}(y,z)$ smoothly varying in such a way that the spatial average $\langle u_{\rm f}(y,z)\rangle=0$ and puddles with masses of opposite sign form with equal probability.
+Now imagine a profile $u_{{\rm f},\xx}(y,z)$ (in the $n$ outermost layers) smoothly varying in such a way that the spatial average of $u_{{\rm f},\xx}$ vanishes and puddles with fragmenting potentials of opposite sign form with equal probability.
 Since each puddle is surrounded by its own chiral mode, we expect the formation of a network in which co- and counterpropagating loops occur with equal likelihood.
 This system is topologically equivalent to the Chalker-Coddington network~\cite{chalker1988} of the integer quantum Hall effect \emph{at criticality}.
 At this point, the network model predicts the percolation of quantum states evading Anderson localization in the presence of even strong disorder.
 This simple picture --- which is the mechanism behind the ``statistical topological insulator'' \cite{fulga2014} --- is compatible with the observation of model realizations with a spectrum-wide existence of delocalized surface states~\cite{sbierski2020}.
 (The same statistical mechanism underlies delocalization of a topological-insulator surface in a random magnetic field \cite{nomura2008} and of the surface states of a weak topological insulator \cite{ringel2012,mong2012,Fu2012}.)
-On the other hand, we expect localization of finite-energy surface states if a non-vanishing average $\langle u_{\rm f}(y,z)\rangle\neq 0$ causes an imbalance between puddles with opposite signs of $u_{\rm f}$.
+On the other hand, we expect localization of finite-energy surface states if a non-vanishing average of the fragmenting potential causes an imbalance between puddles with opposite signs of $u_{{\rm f},\xx}$.
 Note that these predictions are consistent with the expectation that it is the presence or absence of Berry curvature, corresponding to the presence or absence of an average surface fragmenting potential, that decides over localization.
 In the next section, we will back these hypotheses by a quantitative analysis of disorder.